tcbtcb/interview-materials/last-round-interview.md

 language skills, and cloud computing.
 This is ongoing, as I believe that in this line of work one must always continue learning new things.
 The six years at Yale began as a part time job to help out with a necessary upgrade, and only ended many years later when I wanted to take on a new challenge.
+The second trip to South America was an attempt to work with a few locals to put together a co-working space with an eye to local individuals and small companies.
+When that didn't work out, and my visa was up, that was the end of that project.

 **What were you** most satisfied with in your recent/current position?

-Great users, top quality faculty and students, they really needed some help and I could do that for them, staff and users were responsive to questions and appreciated when problems were solved.
+Great users, top quality faculty and students, they really needed some help and I could do that for them.
+Staff and users were responsive to questions and appreciated when problems were solved.

 **What did you** like least about your recent/current position?

 The technology group was stretched a little thin, which meant some tools necessary to do the job had to be built from scratch.
 Relationships with vendors were sub-optimal.
-The time frame to finish an upgrade was short, which put a limit on what could be accomplished.
+The time frame to finish an upgrade was prohibitively short, which put a limit on what could be accomplished.

 **Take each skill** required for the job and do a STAR (https://en.wikipedia.org/wiki/Situation, Task, Action,Result) for a couple of situations.

+- A customer opens a ticket stating that some developers are being forced to authenticate every time they push to their GitLab server, while other devs do not.
+To help resolve the issue, email the customer explaining in quick terms the difference between htts and git access to repos.
+Also explain that there are options to store credentials, but that generally there is an inverse relationship between convenience and security.
+Ask the customer to get back with more information about the clients and follow up with additional suggestions if needed.
+Include links to both git and GitLab documenation.

+- A customer calls stating that their team would like to have video presentation files under version control, but the unedited files can run over a gigabyte.
+Tell the customer that large files can be used with GitLab and include the documentation.
+Ask the customer either to check the config file in /etc/gitlab or email it in to be sure that lfs support is set to true in their config.
+Arrange for a call or conference to go over the lfs client with the people managing the instance and/or some of the users.
+Check for any possible problems with the rest of the support team, since lfs support is a comparatively new feature in the application.
+Follow up after the call to be sure the customer is working well with the new config and client.

 **What professional achievements** are you most proud of?

 Two jump to the front.
 First, publishing two books about audio software with Peach Pit Press.
-Second, six years with the Yale Investments Office, being sure a world-class asset management group could do their jobs to the best of their ability, without thinking about the technology involved.
+Second, six years with the Yale Investments Office, being sure a world-class asset management group could do their jobs to the best of their ability, while not thinking about the technology involved.

 **Whose careers have** you made better?

 I hope I made the careers of everyone at Yale Investments better.
 The tech director and I took them from when technology was important to when technology was an existential need.
-In South America I hope I drove home that technology is an endeavor where anyone, anywhere who has a great idea can succeed.
+In South America I hope I convinced some people that technology is an endeavor where anyone, anywhere who has a great idea can succeed.
 The jury remains out on the success of that project, but I still hope for the best.
-I hope by participating in local open source communities I have helped others on their way.
+I hope by participating in local open source communities, wherever I was living, I helped others on their way.

 **How do you** keep up to date with developments in your profession?